 The Delhi to Bairagarh route goes via Patnkhot with a total distance being nearly 700km.
 As you leave Pathankot, you enter the foothills of the Himalayas.
 From Pathankot to Bairagarh, the distance remains nearly 200km.

-Until Tissa, the road is in good shape, and the real fun starts after Tissa when any hints of tar on the road disappears and leaves you with a narrow dirt trail to follow.
+Until Tissa, the road is in a good shape, and the real fun starts after Tissa when any hints of tar on the road disappears and you are left with a narrow dirt trail to follow.

 Day 2: Bairagarh to Killar

-You will find places to eat in Kalaban, Satrundi, and even on top of the Pass.
+You will find places to eat in Kalaban, Satrundi, and even on top of the pass.